 Funded Kindergarten Program

-Kinder 3 and Kinder 4 both operate a funded kindergarten program every day.
+Both our Kinder 3 and Kinder 4 programs operate a funded kindergarten program every day.

-• Children must attend a 3-year-old funded Kindergarten for at least 15 hours per week in the year before 4-year-old Kindergarten, which can be achieved at Glen Iris Childcare and Kindergarten by attending at least 2 full days each week.
+• For 3-year-old kindergarten, children must attend a funded program for at least 15 hours per week in the year before their 4-year-old kindergarten year.
+At Glen Iris Childcare and Kindergarten, this can be achieved by enrolling for at least 2 full days each week.

-• Children must attend a 4-year-old funded Kindergarten for at least 15 hours per week in the year before primary school, which can be achieved at Glen Iris Childcare and Kindergarten by attending at least 2 full days each week.
+• For 4-year-old kindergarten, children must attend a funded program for at least 15 hours per week in the year before they start primary school.
+At Glen Iris Childcare and Kindergarten, this can also be achieved by attending at least 2 full days each week.

 Learning Through Play